Table of Contents

 These formalities are free of charge, if you complete them yourself.

-A fee is charged, if a business counter or a social secretariat is involved.
-Other intermediaries can also assist you in these steps, for a fee (specialised offices, employers' organisations, etc.).
+However, a fee is charged if you use the services of a business counter or a social secretariat.
+Other intermediaries can also help you for a fee (specialised offices, employers' organisations, etc.).

 More Information

-All useful information and forms are available on the portal site of the social security.
-The NSSO website "jeveuxengager.be" also offers a concrete overview of all the information you need as a future employer.
+All useful information and forms are available on the social security portal site.
+The NSSO website "jeveuxengager.be" also offers a practical overview of all the information you need as a future employer.

 National Social Security Office (NSSO)